 Add devices in Endpoint Manager - Azure AD or Hybrid Join

-If you want to deploy your entire organisation in Microsoft Endpoint manager, there are several possible scenarios.
+If you want to deploy your entire organization in Microsoft Endpoint manager, there are several scenarios possible.
 You can install Endpoint manager in different ways.

 A Hybrid way - Hybrid Azure AD Join.
-This is the easiest way to quickly add all devices but does not give all the features of a Azure AD joined device.
-Like resetting, autopilot deployment without a company network etc..
+This is the easiest way to quickly add all devices but does not provide all the features of a Azure AD joined device.
+Such as reset, autopilot deployment without company network etc..

 Or a full cloud way - Azure AD Join.
-This puts the management in Endpoint manager, in the cloud.
-And gives you the autonomy to keep using things you still have on-premises such as file servers.
+This puts management in Endpoint manager, in the cloud.
+And gives the autonomy to continue using things you still have on-premises such as file servers.

-Tip: Just because your device is not known in the local Active Directory does not mean you cannot use on-premises resources.
+Tip: Just because your device is not known in the local Active Directory doesn't mean you can no longer use on-premises resources.
 A practical example here are fileshares.
-These are still reachable because your identities are known on-premises in the local AD and are synchronised to Azure AD.
-Other examples are authentication to web servers, web apps, or other services that you have set up.
+These are still addressable because your identities are known on-premises in the local AD and synced to Azure AD.
+Other examples are authentication to Web servers, Web apps, or other services you have set up.